 Smoor is really a Dutch word that means to braise or slow-cook food.
 In Indonesia the derived word is semur, which is what describes a meat stew, braised in a sweet soy sauce or ‘ketjap manis’.
 Djawa is the Indonesian name for Java, where this meal originates, hence the combination Smoor Djawa.

 It is important to use ketjap manis in this recipe, as opposed to normal soy sauce, as the ketjap is dark and thick and sweetened with molasses, which imparts a fantastic flavour to the meat.
 Normal soy sauce can be a bit too salty to use with this dish.

 The wish to try cooking this recipe myself came from my gastronomic experiences in Indonesia in Jakarta and Bandung in the early 1990’s.

 But also from my visits to the Dapur Ibu for my regular lunches where a spoonful of this ‘semoor’, as they call it, would be added to my rendang together with my spicy noodles for the perfect lunch treat.
 Spicy, sweet and different.

-The Dutch were of course very present in their colony of Indonesia during the time of the Dutch East Indies and this food dates back to those times when spices like nutmeg and cinnamon were widely traded by the East India company.
+The Dutch were of course very present in their colony of Indonesia during the time of the Dutch East Indies.
+This food dates back to those times when spices like nutmeg and cinnamon were widely traded by the East India Company.
 Nutmeg is used in this recipe.

 Meat to use for Smoor Djawa